-The output of any given model run has to be compared with the (predefined) system behavior in order to enable classification of the parameter vectors into a behavior-giving set and a set that does not give the behavior.
-It is obvious that the definition of the system's behavior is a crucial step in the analysis.
-The system behavior definition should reflect all the available, relevant (in terms of the problem and the conceptualization of the system, i.e. the model) knowledge on the system.
-It is worth noting that a definition of system behavior (the empirically defined region in systems behavior space) derived from the observations does not depend upon the model.
+The output of any given model run has to be compared with the (defined) systems behavior in order to allow classification of the parameter vectors into a behavior-giving set and a set that does not result in the observed behavior.
+Obviously, the definition of the behavior of the system is a crucial step in the analysis.
+The systems behavior definition should reflect all knowledge of the system that is available and relevant (in terms of the problem and the conceptualization of the system, i.e. the model).
+It is worth noting that a definition of systems behavior (the empirically defined region in systems behavior space) derived from the observations does not depend upon the model.
 However, the allowable model response set has to be specified in terms of model output constraint conditions, or, in other words, the behavior definition must be cast within the framework of the model actually used.

-The behavior definition uses ten constraint conditions describing a region in a 7-dimensional behavior space for the model: the constraints are defined for yearly primary production, algae biomass peak (maximum and timing), relative increase of algae, orthophosphate maximum during the mixed period, yearly phosphorus output, and finally cyclic stability of total phosphorus (maximum relative difference between beginning and end of the simulation year).
+The behavior definition uses ten constraint conditions describing a region in a seven-dimensional behavior space for the model: the constraints are defined for yearly primary production, algae biomass peak (maximum and timing), relative increase of algae, orthophosphate maximum during the mixed period, yearly phosphorus output, and cyclic stability of total phosphorus (maximum relative difference between beginning and end of the simulation year).
 The constraints placed on these indices for the purpose of behavior definition were specified such that the measurement uncertainty and the natural stochastic variability of the ecosystem (including variability among the years) were accounted for.
 The resulting behavior definition is given below:

-- 1) Total primary production per year has to be between 50 and 150 gC $m^{-2}$ . - 2) Total phosphorus export per year has to be between 2 and 8 tons. - 3) The peak value of particulate phosphorus in the epilimnion has to occur between Julian day 60 and Julian day 210. - 4) The peak value of particulate phosphorus in the epilimnion must not exceed 15 mg P m-9. - 5) The concentration of ortho-phosphate during the mixed period must not exceed $2.5 \text{ mg P m}^{-3}$ . - 6) The peak value of particulate phosphorus must be at least twice the minimum value. - 7) The maximum total phosphorus content of the lake during the year must not exceed twice the minimum value.
+- 1. Total primary production per year has to be between 50 and 150 gC $\rm m^{-2}.$ - 2.
+Total phosphorus export per year has to be between 2 and 8 tons. - 3.
+The peak value of particulate phosphorus in the epilimnion has to occur between Julian days 60 and 210. - 4.
+The peak value of particulate phosphorus in the epilimnion must not exceed 15 mg P m-3. - 5.
+The concentration of orthophosphate during the mixed period must not exceed 2.5 mg P m-3. - 6.
+The peak value of particulate phosphorus must be at least twice the minimum value. - 7.
+The maximum total phosphorus content of the lake during the year must not exceed twice the minimum value.

-In this way the behavior definition can be viewed as a seven-dimensional box in the behavior space and a model simulation run has to lie completely within this box in order to be classified as a simulation belonging to the set of allowable model response.
+In this way the behavior definition can be viewed as a seven-dimensional box in the behavior space and a model simulation run has to lie completely within this box in order to be classified as a simulation belonging to the set of allowable model responses.